-- Growing our book of primary insurance-in-force (IIF), the principal source of our future revenue, by 38% in 2019, driven by record new insurance written (NIW) in 2019 of over \$45 billion.
-Our NIW and the growth of our IIF in 2019 was largely attributed to the strength of our relationships with over 1,100 lender customers who delivered a growing amount of high-quality business to us. - Continued success of Rate GPSSM, our proprietary risk-based pricing platform, which was introduced in 2018 and establishes loan-level premium rates based on a broad range of variables with proven impact on credit performance.
-In 2019, Rate GPS continued to measurably improve the risk-profile of our IIF and to be a powerful tool we use to tactically shape the credit mix of our insured portfolio. - Driving our expense ratio down to 36.7% in 2019, compared to 46.7% in 2018, through fast-paced growth of our IIF, combined with the Company's persistent focus on efficiency and expense management. - Delivering a return-on-equity (ROE) of 21.1% for the year ended December 31, 2019, continuing the achievement since 2018 of our long-term goal of mid-teen returns. - Strong revenues driving our continued profitability to produce net income of \$172 million and adjusted net income of \$182.4 million for the year ended December 31, 2019, compared to net income of \$108 million and adjusted net income of \$113.3 million for the year ended December 31, 2018. - Adjusted net income is a non-GAAP measure.
+- Achieving \$111.3 billion of primary insurance-in-force (IIF) as of December 31, 2020, compared to \$94.8 billion as of December 31, 2019.
+IIF, the principal source of our future revenue, was driven by record new insurance written (NIW) volume in 2020 of \$62.7 billion.
+Our NIW and the growth of our IIF in 2020 was largely attributed to a resilient and strong housing market that, combined with record low interest rates, drove high new business volume, and to the strength of our customer relationships who continued to deliver high-quality business to us. - Continuing success of Rate GPSSM, our proprietary risk-based pricing platform, which establishes loan-level premium rates based on a broad range of variables with proven impact on our successful credit performance.
+In 2020, Rate GPS continued to measurably improve the risk profile of our IIF and act as a powerful tool we use to manage our risk by tactically shaping the credit mix of our insured portfolio and to meet the needs of our customers. - Driving our expense ratio down to 33.1% in 2020, compared to 36.7% in 2019, through the Company's persistent focus on efficiency and expense management. - Delivering a return-on-equity (ROE) of 14.9% for the year ended December 31, 2020, continuing our achievement of mid-teen returns since 2018 - Strong revenues delivering strong profitability in 2020 that was consistent with our results in 2019, despite the significant impact of the COVID-19 pandemic.
+We produced GAAP net income of \$172 million and adjusted net income of \$173.6 for the year ended December 31, 2020, compared to GAAP net income of \$172 million and adjusted net income of \$182.4 million for the year ended December 31, 2019. - Adjusted net income is a non-GAAP measure.
 For a description of how we calculate this measure and for a reconciliation of this measure to the nearest comparable GAAP measure, see Appendix A.